r-box/boxr/README.md

   - to browse to file or a folder.

-Importantly, there is also a meta-improvement: all API calls automatically retry - thanks to [James Lamb](https://github.com/jameslamb) and the [Chicago R Community Collaborative](https://github.com/chircollab)\!
+Importantly, there is also a meta-improvement: all API calls automatically retry upon failure - thanks to [James Lamb](https://github.com/jameslamb) and the [Chicago R Community Collaborative](https://github.com/chircollab)\!